 A yellow fever vaccination certificate is required to enter Ghana.

-Please note that it is also possible for most nationalities to obtain a visa for Benin in Accra, Ghana and this takes between 1-3 working days but please note that there may be additional charges in order to get an express visa in Accra.
+It is also possible for most nationalities to obtain a visa in the Benin Consulate in Accra, Ghana, which may be a good option for those arriving early to Accra - this takes between 1-3 working days to process, but please note that there may be additional charges in order to get an express visa in Accra.

 Based on the range that previous travellers have spent on this trip, we recommend you allow between a minimum of US$10 and a maximum of US$20 per day.